-- Politicians have to take the people with them.
-When large numbers of the electorate disagree vehemently on values, rather than on simply who gets what and dividing up the cake, culture wars arise – or worse.
+- when large numbers of the electorate disagree vehemently on values, rather than on simply who gets what and dividing up the cake, culture wars arise – or worse

-- In the BBC’s excellent TV comedy series Yes, Minister and Yes, Prime Minister, Sir Humphrey Appleby said that government was about keeping the show on the road.
+- in the BBC’s excellent TV comedy series Yes, Minister and Yes, Prime Minister, Sir Humphrey Appleby makes precisely this point, as have countless emperors, kings, leaders and philosophers.

-Western elites have failed on both these counts and are now thoroughly discombobulated following the temerity of the masses to reject their omniscience.
+Western elites have failed on both these counts and are now thoroughly discombobulated following the temerity of the lower orders to reject their omniscience.

 And yet, it is surely not necessary to be religious to know that man does not live by bread alone.

-Dostoevsky explained one crucial aspect of human nature that many “educated” people have overlooked completely in their astonishingly naive fixation on, and narrow definition of homo economicus.
+The Enlightenment was after all followed by Romanticism.
+Dostoevsky explained one crucial aspect of human nature that many “educated” people have overlooked completely in their astonishingly naive fixation on, and narrow definition of homo economicus: